mojohealy/mojohealy/content/post/evidence_base/index.md

 # Putting it to work
 Obviously, this evidence base should be used by reflexive career education practitioners as they design, implement, and evaluate their own projects.
-It can contribute to a "curricular vision" [@bransford.etal2012, p.
-35] of career education which guides decisions about what kinds of transformative career learning outcomes we want for our students and how we can best facilitate them.
+It can contribute to a "curricular vision" (Bransford etal, 2012, p.
+35) of career education which guides decisions about what kinds of transformative career learning outcomes we want for our students and how we can best facilitate them.

 But just as importantly, this evidence-base should also be used by career educators to advocate for our profession and support efforts to assert our expertise in our collaborative and consultative roles.
 It can be used to justify the space we need to take in the curriculum, our need to have repeated exposure to students, and the time we need to develop relationships with students, promote social learning, and give effective feedback.